syntasso/kratix-docs/docs/workshop/part-ii/05-update-status.md

     --timeout=90s
 ```

-This same logic can be applied to resource requests, Kratix automatically sets
-the `PipelineCompleted` condition.
-For example a user, or some CI/Automation
-could wait for a request to finish by running:
+This same logic can be applied to resource requests, Kratix automatically sets the `PipelineCompleted` condition.
+For example, a user (or some CI/Automation) could wait for a request to finish by running:

 ```bash
 kubectl --context $PLATFORM wait elastic-cloud/example \